illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 Complete the Vagrant tutorial located at [https://www.vagrantup.com/intro/getting-started/index.html](https://www.vagrantup.com/intro/getting-started/index.html "Vagrant tutorial"), up to the TEARDOWN step, skipping the SHARE step.

 After completing this tutorial take a screenshot of the output of the command ```vagrant box list```

-**Note** - there is some incompatibility with VirtualBox 6.1.x and Vagrant 2.2.6.
-There is currently a manual workaround at [https://blogs.oracle.com/scoter/getting-vagrant-226-working-with-virtualbox-61-ga](https://blogs.oracle.com/scoter/getting-vagrant-226-working-with-virtualbox-61-ga "VirtualBox manual Workaround").

-Version 6.x works with Vagrant 2.2.6

 ## Install Packer.io